 Under the new cleaning protocol, employees are required to wear masks and gloves throughout most or all of their shifts.
 Rooms will be cleaned more rigorously and to a much higher standard than before with higher-alcohol products.
 Public areas will be wiped on a regular basis throughout the day, and hand wipes and sanitizer will be provided throughout many properties.
 Like almost every store, restaurant, and business, hotels will also be encouraging guests to social distance at check-in and throughout their stay.
 Some are already offering contactless check-in at kiosks or through their own mobile apps.

 The biggest threat of infection from COVID-19 is through person-to-person contact.
-With that said, using the bedding, bath towels, and soap in your room is quite safe.
+With that said, experts agree that using the bedding, bath towels, and soap in your room is quite safe.
 There is always the possibility of infection from these items, but the CDC confirms that it’s remote.
 As part of the SafeStay guidelines, hotels are washing all linens in the warmest water possible and drying them thoroughly before delivering them to guest rooms.

 Aside from being and smelling a bit cleaner, you probably won’t notice much of a difference in your own hotel room.
 Public spaces will be another matter, however.
 Many hotels are closing or heavily limiting the use of pools, gyms, conference centers, and breakfast buffets.
 It’s best to call ahead or check with reception on arrival for an update on what’s open and what isn’t.
 If you decide to hit the fitness center, pool, or hot tub, aim for off-peak hours when you won’t be sharing the space with many other guests.
 Expect hotels that usually tout free breakfast bars to have replaced them with grab-and-go options to keep guests from lingering.